jzuhone/pyxsim/doc/source/photon_lists.rst

 Photon Lists
 ============

-The first step in creating synthetic X-ray observations with pyXSIM is that of generating a :class:`~pyxsim.photon_list.PhotonList`.
-The :class:`~pyxsim.photon_list.PhotonList` is a three-dimensional object that represents a distribution of cell positions, velocities, and photon energies within each cell.
-Once created or restored from disk, a :class:`~pyxsim.photon_list.PhotonList` can be used to generated simulated X-ray events from a particular line of sight.
+The first step in creating synthetic X-ray observations with pyXSIM is that of generating a photon list.
+A photon list is a three-dimensional HDF5 dataset that contains a distribution of cell positions, velocities, and photon energies within each cell.
+Once created, it be used to generated simulated X-ray events from a particular line of sight.

 Generating a New Photon List from a Data Source
 -----------------------------------------------

-The typical starting point for a :class:`~pyxsim.photon_list.PhotonList` is to generate one from a data source, by which we mean any spatially extended object in three dimensions represented in yt.
+A photon list is generated from a data source, by which we mean any spatially extended object in three dimensions represented in yt.
 For example, we may have a dataset of a galaxy cluster simulation, and wish to generate photons from the thermal emission of the hot cluster plasma.
 We can load up the dataset in yt and create a spherical data source centered on the cluster potential minimum:

 .. code-block:: python